marcpaterno/devel-notes/dev_ep_at_jlse.md

 ## General utilities

-The module system is available, but note that `module` is a bash function not an executable, so `which module` doeesn't find anything.
+The module system is available, but note that `module` is a bash function not an executable, so `which module` doesn't find anything.

 The default CMake is old, but a newer one is available in a module.
 The oneAPI programming environment is also available in a module.